Email: What is Phishing?

 Fear.
 Threatening recipients with negative consequences is a common tactic to generate responses — things such as threatening to shut off accounts or legal action.

-Tips to avoid a phishing scam
+Tips to avoid Phishing scams

 • Be on the lookout for suspicious emails or text messages.
 Legitimate, responsible companies will never solicit personal information over email.
 Never reveal personal or financial information in response to an email request, no matter who appears to have sent it.